Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Introduction

 \section{Introduction}

-Large language models (LLMs) have seen a rapid advancement in recent years, demonstrating a remarkable ability to understand and generate natural language \cite{brown2020language, touvron2023llama, OpenAI_GPT4_2023, biderman2023pythia, jiang2023mistral}.
+Large language models (LLMs) have seen a rapid advancement in recent years, demonstrating a remarkable ability to understand and generate natural language \cite{brown2020language, touvron2023llama, OpenAI_GPT4_2023, biderman2023pythia, jiang2023mistral, shu2023rewritelm}.
 In the meanwhile, reinforcement learning has emerged as a complementary tool for further refining the capabilities of LMs.
-By leveraging the power of RL, models can be optimized toward any non-differential reward signal.
-For example, techniques like reinforcement learning from human feedback (RLHF) \cite{ziegler2019finetuning, NEURIPS2020_1f89885d} have been used to steer language models to align with human preferences, thus enabling more complex and nuanced behavior from LMs.
+RL allows for the optimization of LMs towards any non-differentiable reward signal.
+For example, techniques like reinforcement learning from human feedback (RLHF) \cite{ziegler2019finetuning, NEURIPS2020_1f89885d} have been used to steer language models to better align with human preferences.

-However, rewards extrinsic to the agent are usually sparse, a fundamental bottleneck that restricts the efficiency of learning \cite{NIPS2017_453fadbd, DBLP:conf/iclr/SukhbaatarLKSSF18}.
+However, the reward signals received from the environment are usually sparse, a fundamental bottleneck that restricts the efficiency of learning \cite{NIPS2017_453fadbd, DBLP:conf/iclr/SukhbaatarLKSSF18}.
 Typically, in text generation tasks, a single scalar reward is obtained after a sentence or paragraph has been fully generated.
-This single reward signal introduces a temporal credit assignment problem, making it difficult for the model to determine which words were responsible for the received reward, hindering efficient learning.
+This single reward signal introduces a temporal credit assignment problem, making it difficult for the model to learn which tokens were responsible for the received reward.
 Previous attempts to circumvent the sparsity of rewards in RL have included reward shaping \cite{ng1999policy, devidze2022explorationguided, goyal2019using}, curiosity-driven exploration \cite{NIPS2016_afda3322, pathak2017curiosity, pmlr-v70-ostrovski17a}, and hierarchical RL \cite{NEURIPS2018_e6384711, zhang2021hierarchical}.
-However, these methods either require handcrafted features or do not translate straightforwardly into the domain of language generation.
-Recent studies, such as those by \citet{lightman2023let} and \citet{wu2023fine}, have investigated the use of human annotators to provide detailed feedback.
-However, this approach is costly and difficult to scale, making it impractical for extensive text corpora or real-world applications that require rapid iteration.
+However, these methods either require handcrafted features or do not translate straightforwardly into the domain of text generation.
+A direct solution is to refine the environment's holistic reward model with one that offers dense rewards. \citet{lightman2023let} and \citet{wu2023fine} have explored employing human annotators to provide detailed feedback at each intermediate step of model's generation.
+These annotations can then be used to train a fine-grained reward model.
+However, this method incurs high costs, and the resulting reward models tend to be highly task-specific, limiting their applicability across different tasks.